This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 Make the pie:

-• Preheat oven to 450 degrees.
-Place a baking sheet in the oven while it preheats.
+• Preheat oven to 450°F. Place a rimmed baking sheet in the oven while it preheats.

-• Place the sweet potatoes, both sugars, all of the spices, salt, butter, and 3/4 cup of the evaporated milk in a medium saucepan.
-Cook over low heat for about 5 minutes, whisking until butter and sugar is melted and the mixture is well blended, smooth, and starts to bubble.
-Remove from heat and set aside to cool slightly.
+• Place the sweet potatoes, both sugars, all of the spices, salt, butter, and half of the evaporated milk in a medium saucepan.
+Cook over medium-low heat for about 5 minutes, whisking until butter is melted and the mixture is well blended and starts to bubble.
+Remove from heat.

-• Remove from oven and cool for 1 hour before slicing and serving.
+• Remove from oven and cool for at least 2 hours before slicing and serving.
+Can be served warm or chilled.

 Notes